icons8/lunacy-docs/docs/basics.md

 |  <embed type="image/svg+xml" alt="effects" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/UmOMNRV4XESuD2JDMXvi6Q.svg" width="500" />   |     **Effects.**  Add effects (shadows, blurs) to your layers. |
 |  <embed type="image/svg+xml" alt="prototyping" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/NJc1I6eaxk21Auc91YH7XA.svg" width="500" />   |   **Prototyping.**   Activate prototyping options and turn your static designs into interactive prototypes.
 Here's <a href="https://lunacy.docs.icons8.com/prototyping/" target="_blank">how it works</a>. |

 Click on the **Export** tab to open up export settings for your entire project or click individual/multiple layers to export just them.
-For details about export settings, read <a href="https://lunacy.docs.icons8.com/export_new/#export-settings" target="_blank">here</a>.
+Read in detail about <a href="https://lunacy.docs.icons8.com/export_new/#export-settings" target="_blank">export settings</a>.

 You can also use the **Linked Design** option to include embed links to Lunacy layers directly into website code: when you update them in Lunacy, they'll be automatically updated on your website.
 Learn more about linked design <a href="https://lunacy.docs.icons8.com/linked_design/" target="_blank">in this section</a>.